-Upmarket resort project designed to be the most sustainable in Europe This large Crete holiday resort project is being rapidly advanced further through the planning and development process, adding more value.
-Management are now sensibly seeking to crystallise the large value that has been created by bringing onboard operational and financial partners.
+- Upmarket resort project designed to be the most sustainable in Europe This large Crete holiday resort project is being rapidly advanced further through the planning and development process, adding more value.
+Management are now sensibly seeking to crystallise the large value that has been created by bringing onboard operational and financial partners. - Crete has the best climate in Greece and a shortage of upscale resorts

-Crete has the best climate in Greece and a shortage of upscale resorts Problems in the sea and sun destinations of Turkey and Egypt have led to record levels of tourism in Crete, which sits far away from the migrant route.
-The project lies on an unspoilt peninsular which is a unique location in which to build a modern low density upmarket integrated resort.

-Travel & Leisure division being sold off to allow Minoan to be debt free With issues being dragged out in the Greek courts, the board embarked on a buy and build strategy to create a niche travel agency business to support the company and help finance the cost of driving the Crete Project forward.

-Our conservative valuation suggests an upside of more than 197%
+Problems in the sea and sun destinations of Turkey and Egypt have led to record levels of tourism in Crete, which sits far away from the migrant route.
+The project lies on an unspoilt peninsular which is a unique location in which to build a modern low density upmarket integrated resort. - Travel & Leisure division sold off reducing debt burden materially With Stewart Travel now sold, leaving just £900,000 of debt on the balance sheet, the hindrance to a potential outright sale of the company and the prior onerous debt interest burden has now been removed. - Our conservative valuation suggests an upside of 244%

 Peer comparisons provide a conservative valuation.
-We initiate coverage of Minoan Group with a target price of 18.6p and Conviction Buy stance.
+We update coverage of Minoan Group with a very conservative target price of 8.6p, offering upside of 244% and accordingly we reiterate our Conviction Buy stance.

 Table: Financial overview

 Year to end Oct 2016A 2017A 2018E 2019E

 Revenue (£'000) 7,317 8,700 - -

-PTP (£'000) (2,272) (2 , 516) (1,450) (1,000)
+PTP (£'000) (2,272) (2,516) (1,450) (1,000)

 EPS (p) (1.19) (1.23) (0.66) (0.38)

-Courses Courses and a Alian Decement